karmaNeggs/MIRaGE/README.md

 # MIRaGE
-Music Information Retrieval and Genating Engine
+Programs set for Music Information generation and Genre detection